microsoft/api-guidelines/graph/patterns/namespace.md

 6. Cyclical references between namespaces are not allowed as many object-oriented languages don’t support a cycles between namespaces.

-7. Microsoft Graph has heuristic rules for declared namespaces:
+7. Microsoft Graph has some predefined constraints for declared namespaces:

-    1. All public namespaces must have a prefix ‘microsoft.graph’
+    1. All public namespaces must have a prefix "microsoft.graph"

+    2. Only one level of nesting deeper then "microsoft.graph" is supported

-    2. If a namespace does not begin with ‘microsoft.graph’ prefix, all types in the schema will be coerced into the main ‘microsoft.graph’ namespace.
+    3. If a namespace does not begin with "microsoft.graph" prefix, all types in the schema will be coerced into the main "microsoft.graph" namespace.

 ## Examples